mondeja/vscode-leptos-snippets/README.md

 ### `Router`

-Expands to a basic Leptos `Router` setup.
+Expands to a basic Leptos `Router`.
 It includes only a simple router structure, not including the imports.
 For imports, see [`use Router`](#use-router) below.

 ```rust
 <Router>